 - Thai Yoga sessions can be used to help yoga students overcome stiffness or blockages or even deal with injuries.

 3. Physical Therapists

-Physical Therapists already have a licence which allows them to practice Thai Massage.
-They can choose to either blend Thai Massage techniques with their existing repertoire or they can offer Thai Massage as a separate and complementary modality.
+Physical Therapists already have a license that allows them to practice Massage.
+They can choose to either blend Thai Massage techniques with their existing repertoire or they can offer it as a separate and complementary modality.

 Massage practitioners, yoga teachers, and physical therapists all have a good foundation for learning Thai Massage.
 They can either blend it with their existing style of work or offer it as its own style.

 The Thai Massage techniques add value to all three professions and are highly compatible with all of them.